A Poset Structure on the Alternating Group Generated by 3-Cycles

 \subsection{Bijections}

-In this section we reprove the formula for the cardinality of $\enc_{2n+1}$ bijectively, and we use this bijection to enumerate $\enc_{2n}$.
+In this section we reprove \eqref{eq:enc_card} bijectively, and we use this bijection to determine the size of $\enc_{2n}$.

-\begin{proof}[Bijective Proof of \eqref{eq:enc_card}] We first recall the bijection $\GJbij$ from $\nc_{N}$ to the set of edge-rooted bicolored plane trees with $N$ edges from Goulden and Jackson~\cite{goulden92combinatorial}*{Theorem~2.1}.
+\begin{proof}[Bijective Proof of \eqref{eq:enc_card}] Let $N>0$ be an integer.
+We first recall the bijection $\GJbij$ from $\nc_{N}$ to the set of edge-rooted bicolored plane trees with $N$ edges due to Goulden and Jackson~\cite{goulden92combinatorial}*{Theorem~2.1}.

 Consider $x\in\nc_{N}$, and let $y=x^{-1}(1\;2\;\ldots\;N)$.
 With each cycle of $x$ (respectively $y$) we associate a white (respectively black) vertex in the tree $\GJbij(x)$.
 The vertex corresponding to a cycle $(a_1\;a_2\;\ldots\;a_p)$ is adjacent to $p$ edges labeled by $a_1,a_{2},\ldots,a_p$ clockwise.
 This creates a planar bicolored tree, and in order to obtain $\GJbij(x)$ we root the tree at the edge labeled by $1$, and delete all labels.
-To obtain the inverse bijection, we simply need to reconstruct the labels from the tree: this is done by going around the tree clockwise, and labeling every edge by $1,2,\ldots,N$ starting from the marked edge in the direction from its white to its black vertex.
+To obtain the inverse bijection, we simply need to reconstruct the labels from the tree: this is done by walking around the tree clockwise, and labeling the edges by $1,2,\ldots,N$ starting from the marked edge in the direction from its white to its black vertex.
 Clearly this bijection sends the cycle type of $x$ (respectively $y$) to the degree distribution of white (respectively black) vertices in the tree $\GJbij(x)$.

-By Lemma~\ref{lem:multichains_onc} for $m=1$, it follows that $\GJbij$ restricts to a bijection between $\enc_{2n+1}$ and marked bicolored plane trees with $2n+1$ edges where all vertices have odd degree.
-By deleting the marked edge, we obtain a bijection between $\enc_{2n+1}$ and the set of pairs $T_1,T_2\in \mathcal{T}^{e}$ where $\mathcal{T}^{e}$ is the set of planar \emph{rooted} trees where each node has an even number of children, and the total number of edges in $T_1$ and $T_2$ is $2n$.
-In view of \cite{deutsch02diagonally}, the latter set is in bijection with the set of pairs of ternary trees with a total of $n$ internal nodes.
-Their number is known to be given by \eqref{eq:enc_card} as desired, see \cite{graham94concrete}*{p.\;201, Equation~(5.60)} \end{proof}
+By Lemma~\ref{lem:multichains_onc}, applied to the case $m=1$, it follows that $\GJbij$ restricts to a bijection between $\enc_{2n+1}$ and marked bicolored plane trees with $2n+1$ edges where all vertices have odd degree.
+By deleting the marked edge, we obtain a pair $(T_{1},T_{2})$ of planar \emph{rooted} trees where each node has an even number of children and the total number of edges in $T_{1}$ and $T_{2}$ is $2n$.
+In view of \cite{deutsch02diagonally} the set of such pairs of trees is in bijection with the set of pairs of ternary trees with a total of $n$ internal nodes.
+That the cardinality of this set is given by \eqref{eq:enc_card} follows for instance from \cite{graham94concrete}*{p.\;201, Equation~(5.60)}. \end{proof}